 In the HCC Phase 3 REFLECT Study 304, a higher instance of proteinuria was reported in the LENVIMA-treated group (26%) than in patients in the sorafenib-treated group (12%).
 The incidence of Grade 3 proteinuria in LENVIMA-treated patients was 6% compared to 2% in sorafenib-treated patients.

-NOC/c Endometrial Carcinoma
+Endometrial Carcinoma

-The following serious adverse events were reported with LENVIMA -treated patients in the Endometrial Carcinoma Study 111 during treatment with a frequency of <3%:
+The following serious adverse events were reported in patients with EC that is not MSI-H or dMMR when treated with LENVIMA and pembrolizumab in Study 309, with a frequency of <3%: